seohwee/OSS_Final_Project/README.md

 > 1. It gives detailed information about traveling in Japan based on Seohwee Park's experience.
 > 2. Users can easily choose the destination by selecting themes.

-# This site is :
+# This site is useful to people:
-> 1. For those who are not good at making decisions
+> 1. who are not good at making decisions
-> 2. For those who want to go on a trip to Japan but do not know much
+> 2. who want to go on a trip to Japan but do not know much
-> 3. For those who need to find multiple sites every time they travel but can choose a destination
+> 3. who need to find multiple sites every time they travel but can choose a destination

 # How do I get started?